Stop Overpaying

 Zones Work

-well-established value investing principle that’s been used since the 1960s.
+This isn’t new or proprietary—it’s a well-established value investing principle that’s been used since the 1960s.
 Here’s the behavioral finance explanation:

 1. Quality Companies Have Predictable